 The UC Science Summer Camp is a 5-day event for Year-12 students interested in studying science at university.

-In 2020, the camp will run from 7-11 December, with students stay in university accommodation on the University of Canterbury's Ilam campus.
-They will attend lectures, work in the labs, visit one of UC’s many field stations, meet with staff and current students, and find out about the amazing research happening at UC.
+In 2020, the camp will run from 12-16 December.
+Students will stay in university accommodation on the University of Canterbury's Ilam campus.
+They will attend lectures, work in the labs, experience field work, meet with staff and current students, and find out about the amazing research happening at UC.

 Each year, there are 60 places available, and students can apply from anywhere in New Zealand.

 Applications to the UC Science Summer Camp 2020 are now closed.

 Successful applicants will be notified by 18 September.

 Date: 12-16 December 2020